 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Bellevue Community School District's basic financial statements.
-We previously audited, in accordance with the standards referred to in the third paragraph of this report, the financial statements for the eight years ended June 30, 2016 (none of which are presented herein) and expressed unmodified opinions on those financial statements.
-The financial statements for the year ended June 30, 2008 (which are not presented herein) were audited by other auditors whose report expressed unmodified opinions on the financial statements.
-The 2008 supplementary information was subjected to the auditing procedures applied in the 2008 audit of the basic financial statements by the other auditors, whose report on such information stated that it was fairly stated in all material respects in relation to the 2008 basic financial statements as a whole.
+We previously audited, in accordance with the standards referred to in the third paragraph of this report, the financial statements for the nine years ended June 30, 2017 (none of which are presented herein) and expressed unmodified opinions on those financial statements.
 The supplementary information included in Schedules 1 through 7 is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The 2009 to 2017 supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the 2009 to 2017 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
-In our opinion, the 2009 to 2017 supplementary information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
+In our opinion, the supplementary information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.